semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 1. Select the repositories you want to scan from the list.
 1. Click **Enable Cloud Scanning**.

-After enabling cloud scanning, a full scan starts **immediately** on all the repositories you have added.
+- After enabling cloud scanning, a full scan starts **immediately** on all the repositories you have added.

-Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
-A project in Semgrep AppSec Platform includes all the findings and scan metadata of that repository.
+- Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
+A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
+- Projects scanned through cloud scanning are tagged with `autoscan`.

 ### If the page doesn't display any repositories